nuktpls/boilerplate/README.md

 └── README.md
 ```

+## Keep in touch

+Don't keep in touch yet.
+Unless your want to made some kind of friendship.

+Poupa Luz <poupaluz@edu4.dev>

+Milton Bolonha <miltonbolonha@gmail.com>

 ## 🎓 Learning Gatsby

 If you're looking for more guidance on plugins, how they work, or what their role is in the Gatsby ecosystem, check out some of these resources: